Luan Starova: Biography

 form the so-called "Balkan Saga", in which he explored the lives of people on both sides of the Albania-Macedonia border under three "Empires"—the Ottoman, the Fascist, and the Stalinist—through the story of his family.

 Luan Starova was a translator of French literary works (e.g., poetry by André Frénaud (fr)) into both Albanian and Macedonian.

 Since 1972, Starova participated in the organization of the annual Struga Poetry Evenings.

 In 2017, he was awarded the French legion of honor, rank officer.

 Personal life and death

 Luan Starova's father, Arif Starova, who in his youth earned a law degree in Istanbul, worked as a lawyer in both Albania and Yugoslavia.
 An ardent bibliophile and amateur historian, he joined the staff of the National History Institute in Skopje, where he was able to use his knowledge of Ottoman Turkish to translate Ottoman-era documents.

 After his retirement, he continued as an independent researcher.
 He put much effort into deciphering, studying, and translating records of the Bitola qadi's court from the 15th through 19th centuries.

 The theme of "my Father's books" often appears in Starova's work.
 Starova's older brother, Vulnet Starova (mk), was a doctor and politician.
 He served as the Speaker of the People's Assembly of Macedonia in 1986–1991.
+Luan's wife is Gëzime Starova.

 Starova died on 24 February 2022, at the age of 80.